huggingface/blog/optimizing-bark.md

 # Benchmark results

 As mentioned above, the little experiment we've carried out is an exercise in thinking and needs to be extended for a better measure of performance.
-One also needs to warm-up the GPU with a few blank iterations before properly measuring performance.
+One also needs to warm up the GPU with a few blank iterations before properly measuring performance.

 Here are the results of a 100-sample benchmark extending the measurements, **using the large version of Bark**.